marmelab/react-admin/docs/Inputs.md

 ## Writing Your Own Input Component

 If you need a more specific input type, you can write it directly in React.
-You'll have to rely on react-final-form's [`<Field>`](https://final-form.org/docs/react-final-form/api/Field) component, or its [`useField`](https://final-form.org/docs/react-final-form/api/useField) hook, so as to handle the value update cycle.
+You'll have to rely on react-final-form's [`<Field>`](https://final-form.org/docs/react-final-form/api/Field) component, or its [`useField`](https://final-form.org/docs/react-final-form/api/useField) hook, to handle the value update cycle.

 For instance, let's write a component to edit the latitude and longitude of the current record: